top of page

 We need to distinguish between two kinds of stress reaction.

 A friend told me he was out with a photographer who used call playback to call in a bird.
 The bird was visibly agitated.
-He said to the other photographer that he should stop as the bird appeared to be upset, to which the photographer replied, "yes, but look at the great images I am getting."
+He said to the other photographer that he should stop as the bird appeared to be upset, to which the photographer replied, "yes, but look at the great images I'm getting."

-Even if the bird does not appear agitated, it will likely be having a physiological response, with studies showing that even short playback session can have long lasting and far-reaching effects on individual fitness (study led by Daniel J. Mennill of the University of Illinois into 'Female eavesdropping on male song contests in songbirds' using call playback: Science.
+Even if the bird doesn't appear agitated, it will likely be having a physiological response, with studies showing that even short playback session can have long lasting and far-reaching effects on individual fitness (study led by Daniel J. Mennill of the University of Illinois into 'Female eavesdropping on male song contests in songbirds' using call playback: Science.
 2002 May 3; 296(5569)).

 “Without a doubt, playing a call will alter behavior to some degree,” says Isak Pretorius.
 “Some calls that appear to have no positive reaction might be an intimidation call, scaring the animal away.”